dorneanu/roam/content/books/exercised.md

 ### 225 {#225}

-Donald Trump needs little introduction.
+> Donald Trump needs little introduction.
 Born in 1946 to wealthy parents, he was sent to a military academy where presumably he had to participate in sports.
 Although a teetotaler and nonsmoker, Trump famously enjoyed eating abundant junk food and large steaks, drinking Diet Coke, getting little sleep, and avoiding any form of exercise apart from golf.
-According to biographers, “Trump believed the human body was like a battery, with a finite amount of energy, which exercise only depleted.
-So he didn’t work out.
+According to biographers, “\*Trump believed the human body was like a battery, with a finite amount of energy, which exercise only depleted.
+So he didn’t work out\*.

 ### 229 {#229}